 In 2014, the IASB issued IFRS 15"Revenue from Contracts with Customers."
 The new accounting standard requires an entity to apply a five step model to recognize revenue to depict the transfer of promised goods and services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services, as well as, a cohesive set of disclosure requirements that would result in an entity providing comprehensive information about the nature, timing, and uncertainty of revenue and cash flows arising from an entity's contracts with customers.
 The standard becomes effective for reporting periods beginning on or after January 1, 2018, with early adoption permitted.
-IFRS 15 will be applied by the Company on January 1, 2018 using the modified retrospective adoption method.
-One item the Company is evaluating is whether or not the Company's revenue recognition on sales to certain distributors may be recorded at the time of shipment to the distributor, as opposed to when the distributor has sold the product to a third party.
-The Company does not expect that item to have a material impact on the financial statements.
-The Company's evaluation of the standard is ongoing, and no material impact on the Company's financial statements is expected.
-Additional disclosures will be required upon implementation to provide sufficient information to enable users to understand the nature, timing and uncertainty of revenue and cash flows arising from contracts with customers.
+The Company adopted IFRS 15 using the modified retrospective adoption method, with the effect of initially applying this standard recognized at January 1, 2018.
+The adoption of IFRS 15 did not have a significant impact on the Company's unaudited condensed interim consolidated financial statements and there were no adjustments required to be recognized at January 1, 2018.
+In accordance with the requirements of IFRS 15, the Company has disclosed the revenue recognition accounting policy.

 In 2014, the IASB issued IFRS 9 - Financial Instruments, which replaces the earlier versions of IFRS 9 (2009, 2010, and 2013) and completes the IASB's project to replace IAS 39 - Financial Instruments: Recognition and Measurement.
 IFRS 9 includes a logical model for classification and measurement of financial assets; a single, forward-looking 'expected credit loss' impairment model and a substantially reformed approach to hedge accounting to better link the economics of risk management with its accounting treatment.
 IFRS 9 is effective for annual periods beginning on or after January 1, 2018 and must be applied retrospectively with some exemptions.
-Earlier adoption is permitted.
-The Company is currently evaluating the impact of IFRS 9 on its financial statements and no material impact is expected.
+Adoption of this standard did not have a material effect on the Company.

-In 2016, IASB issued IFRS 16, "Leases", which specifies how an IFRS reporter will recognize, measure, present and disclose leases.
-The standard provides a single lessee accounting model, requiring lessees to recognize assets and liabilities for all leases unless the lease term is 12 months or less or the underlying asset has a low value.
-Lessors continue to classify leases as operating or finance, with IFRS 16's approach to lessor accounting substantially unchanged from its predecessor, IAS 17.
-The standard will be mandatory for annual periods beginning on or after January 1, 2019.
+In 2016, IASB is sued IFRS 16, "Leases", which specifies how an IFRS reporter will recognize, measure, presentand discloseleases.
+The standard provides a single lesse eac counting model, requiring lesse estore cognizeassets and liabilities for all lease sun less the lease term is 12 months or less or the underlying asset has a low value.
+Less or scontinue to classify leases as operating or finance, with IFRS 16's approach to less or accounting substantially unchanged from its predecessor, IAS17.
+The standard will be mandatory for annual periods beginning on or after January 1,2019.
 The Company is currently evaluating the impact of this standard on its consolidated financial statements.

-In 2016, the IASB issued IFRIC Interpretation 22, Foreign Currency Transactions and Advance Consideration ("IFRIC 22"), which provides requirements about which exchange rate to use in reporting foreign currency transactions (such as revenue transactions) when payment is made or received in advance.
-IFRIC 22 is effective for annual periods beginning on or after January 1, 2018, with earlier adoption permitted.
-On initial application, entities have the option to apply either retrospectively or prospectively.
-The Company is in the process of evaluating the impact of adopting these amendments on the Company's consolidated financial statements.
+In2016, the IASB is sued IFRICInterpretation 22, Foreign Currency Transactions and Advance Consideration ("IFRIC22"), which provides requirements about which exchange rate to use in reporting for eign currency transactions (such as revenue transactions) when payment is made or received in advance.
+IFRIC22 is effective for annual periods beginning on or after January 1, 2018, with earlier adoption permitted.
+On initial application, entities have the option to apply either retrospectively or Adoption of this standard did not have a material effect on the Company.

-In 2016, the IASB issued the final amendments to IFRS 2, Share-based Payments ("IFRS 2") that clarify the classification and measurement of share-based transactions, consisting of: accounting for cash-settled share-based payment transactions that include a performance condition; classification of share-based payment transactions with net settlement features; accounting for modifications of share-based payment transactions from cash-settled to equity-settled.
-The amendments are effective for annual periods beginning on or after January 1, 2018, with earlier adoption permitted.
-The amendments are to be applied prospectively.
-However, retrospective application is allowed if this is possible without the use of hindsight.
-The Company evaluated the impact of adopting these amendments on the consolidated financial statements.
-No material impact is expected on Company's consolidated financial statements of income.
+In 2016, the IASB is sued the final amendments to IFRS 2, Share-based Payments ("IFRS 2") that clarify the classification and measurement of share-based transactions, consisting of: accounting for cash-settled share-based transactions, consisting of: accounting for cash-settled share-based transactions.
+The consisting of the consist basedpaymenttransactionsthatincludeaperformancecondition; classification of sharebasedpaymenttransactionswithnetsettlementfeatures; accountingformodificationsofshare-basedpaymenttransactionsfromcash-settledtoequity-settled.
+The amendments areeffectiveforannualperiodsbeginningonorafterJanuary1,2018,withearlieradoptionpermitted.Theamendments aretobeappliedprospectively.However,retrospectiveapplicationisallowedifthisispossiblewithouttheuseof hindsight.TheCompanyevaluated the impact of adopting these amendments on the condensed consolidated interim financial statements and there was not a material impact.